avonholle/avonholle.github.io/_pages/ms3-analyses.md

 ---
 layout: single
-title: Manuscript 3\\: Infant growth as an effect modifier of genetic-lipid associations \\: evidence from a Chilean infancy cohort
+title: "Analyses for manuscript 3: Infant growth as an effect modifier of genetic-lipid associations: evidence from a Chilean infancy cohort"
 permalink: /diss/ms3-analyses/
 ---